 Securities purchased under agreements to resell are usually collateralized by U.S. government agency and mortgage-backed securities.
 The counter-parties to these agreements are nationally recognized investment banking firms that meet credit requirements of the Company and with whom a master repurchase agreement has been duly executed.
-As of December 31, 2010, the Company has one resale agreement of \$110.0 million at the rate of 0.2% which will mature on March 9, 2011.
+There were no resale agreements as of December 31, 2011.
+As of December 31, 2010, the Company has one resale agreement of \$110.0 million at the rate of 0.2% which matured on March 9, 2011.

-The following table sets forth information with respect to securities purchased under resell agreements.
+The following table sets forth information with respect to securities purchased under agreements to resell.

-2010 2009 (In thousands) ds) Balance, December 31 \$1 10,000 \$ Annualized weighted-average interest rate, December 31 0.20% 0.00% Daily average amount outstanding during the year \$ 6,932 \$ 22,674 Weighted-average interest rate for the year 0.20% 5.75% Maximum amount outstanding at any month end 10,000 \$1 50,000
+2011 2010 (In thou sand ls) Balance, December 31 \$ \$1 10,000 Annualized weighted-average interest rate, December 31 0.00% 0.20% Daily average amount outstanding during the year \$ 8 84,493 \$ 6,932 Weighted-average interest rate for the year 0.10% 0.20% Maximum amount outstanding at any month end \$25 55,000 \$1 10,000

 For those securities obtained under the resale agreements, the collateral is either held by a third party custodian or by the counter party and is segregated under written agreements that recognize the Company's interest in the securities.
-Interest income associated with securities purchased under resale agreements was \$14,000 for 2010, \$1.3 million for 2009, and \$14.7 million for 2008.
+Interest income associated with securities purchased under agreements to resell was \$83,000 for 2011, \$14,000 for 2010, and \$1.3 million for 2009.